*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 A great choice for a family day out here is Colt State Park, one of the best in the Ocean State to visit with over 464 acres to explore!
 Bring a picnic with friends or hike the 3.9 mile loop round the park for superb views overlooking the coastline.

-Located just next door is Bristol town beach, perfect for a summer’s day sunbathing and swimming!
+Located just next door is Bristol town beach, perfect for a summer’s day sunbathing and swimming.
 If you want to spot some wildlife, head over to Audubon Society Nature Centre & Aquarium for their interactive exhibits and a stroll along their nature boardwalk.

 Wickford

-This seaside town also hosts an annual Art Festival every summer so if you can tie in your trip here for that, even better!
+This seaside town also hosts an annual Art Festival every summer so if you can tie in your trip here for that, even better.
 Surrounded by a lovely harbor, there are plenty of spectacular seafood restaurant choices too such as Gardner’s Wharf and Tavern By The Sea.
 You’re spoilt for choice!

 Tiverton

-One of Rhode Island’s best kept secrets!
+One of Rhode Island’s best-kept secrets!
 Located near the Massachusetts border, Tiverton stretches alongside the Sakonnet River offering picturesque views for miles.
-This New England gem is home to a number of historic buildings, quaint cafes, delicious ice cream and intriguing art galleries.
-Why not head to the small family-run Sakonnet Farm for a wander round their grounds and an enchanting overnight stop in their renovated 1800’s ‘Old Tiverton Four Corners Schoolhouse’!
+This cute Rhode Island town is home to a number of historic buildings, quaint cafes, delicious ice cream, and intriguing art galleries.

 Or perhaps grab your hiking boots and head out to Weetamoo Woods and Audubon Emilie Ruecker Wildlife Refuge for some fresh air and nature trails.
-My favorite is the 4.7 mile loop through Weetamoo Woods which features beautiful wild flowers and is great for all skill levels.
+My favorite is the 4.7 mile loop through Weetamoo Woods which features beautiful wildflowers and is great for all skill levels.
 There are other trails you can follow too if you want to make your hike a little longer or shorter!

-After any hike, I’m sure you’ll be hungry and thirsty.
-Coastal Roasters offer a great caffeine fix and if you can bag an Adirondack chair outside towards the end of the day, you’ll be in for a treat for those sunset colours!
 For food, make sure you check out the Boathouse Waterfront Dining for fresh seafood, mouth-watering cocktails and killer bayside views.
-For a less formal setting, head over to Evelyn’s Drive In for delicious seafood and a hoppy beer to end the day.
+For a less formal setting, head over to Evelyn’s Drive-In for delicious seafood and a hoppy beer to end the day.
 Listed on Yankee’s ‘10 Best Clam Shacks in New England’ list, you will not be disappointed!

 Dessert?
 Get yourself to Gray’s Ice Cream for an amazing selection of sundaes, cookie sandwiches and ice cream!
 My favorite is the peanut butter sundae!